 At dawn, as the cloud cover breaks and the first rays of sun illuminate the snowcapped 5,895-meter (19,340-foot) Kilimanjaro peak, the sky, colored by rosy pinks and soft reds, provides the perfect backdrop for the plains below.
 It gets even better at dusk when the mountain stands out in stark relief against the fiery sun.

 Amboseli has five different habitats: open plains, acacia woodland, thorn scrub, swamps, and marshlands.
 To the west are the Ol Donyo Orok massif and Lake Amboseli, which is usually dry.
 But when the heavy rains return, the surrounding area becomes lush again and attracts back migratory birds.
 Expect some impassable roads during heavy rains and when the lake is completely dry because the fine alkaline dust that blows up from the lake bed is hell for tires.
-The salty dust is what the Maasai tribe calls Amboseli.
+The salty dust is what the Maasai community calls Amboseli.

 Amboseli National Park presents more great animals to watch on safari than just elephant herds, including zebra, warthog, giraffe, buffalo, hippo, impala, wildebeest, and baboons galore.
 Unusual antelopes roam its plains like the fringe-eared oryx and long-necked mini giraffe-like gerenuk.
 However, the rhino is extinct and your chances of seeing predators are not quite as good as in the Masai Mara.